vic-it/ArgFlags-on-OSM/readme.txt

 	- To calculate the shortest path between the nodes press "Calculate Route"
 		- If there is a valid path the distance will be shown next to the button and the path will be drawn onto the map
 		- If there is no valid path the same text field will say so!
-	- In case anything goes wrong, there is a backup graph in /OSM-FMI
+	- To run tests (anywhere from 100 to 10000 runs), at the bottom of the page there is an intuitive interface for it